|

 that in.

-For
+For example,

-work faster.
-The solution here is to
+faster.
+The solution here is to reduce

-restate this.
-We
+this.
+We could

-how most people will initially see the implementation – falsely.
+most people will initially see the implementation – falsely.
 Their experience from TQM, TPM, kaizen,

 ABC, ISO900 and many other detail complexity methods will be that the sum of